clemsos/writings/_quora/2015-09-04-What-are-some-compliments-or-flattering-phrases-you-can-say-to-a-woman-in-French.md

 language: en
 title: |
     What are some compliments or flattering
-    phrases you can say to a woman in French? - Quora
+    phrases you can say to a woman in French?
 ---

 \"*T\'as de beaux yeux, tu sais*\" - You have beautiful eyes, you know\